kwalczak80/mx-monster/README.md

 ![Stripe payment](docs/images/existing_features/checkout/stripe-payment.JPG)

-Once the payment process is complete, a confirmation message will be displayed on the screen, and an email will also be sent to the user.
+Once the payment process is complete, a confirmation message will be displayed on the screen.

 ![Order confirmation](docs/images/existing_features/checkout/order-confirmation.JPG)

-Order details are emailed to the user as an order confirmation.
+The order details are also emailed to the user as an order confirmation.

 ![Order confirmation email](docs/images/existing_features/checkout/order-confirmation-email.JPG)